vsunjeev93/vsunjeev93/README.md

 - ⚡ Fun fact: ...
 -->

 This is my space make and break (mostly break) all things optimization and control.
-Currently exploring reinforcement learning methods to solve optimization problems.
+Currently exploring reinforcement learning methods to solve combinatorial optimization problems.